Mitchells & Butlers shareholders revolt over board

 "We're well on track, I would say ahead.
 We've got a shortlist.
 I took over as executive chairman in October, we're in January.
 It's not a lot of time to recruit.
 I started the process all over again and refocused it."

-Last year M&B, which has net debt of about 1.9 billion pounds ($1.4 billion), was the subject of two rejected bid approaches from septuagenarian Lewis, who made his fortune through currency trading.
+Last year M&B, which has net debt of about 1.9 billion pounds, was the subject of two rejected bid approaches from septuagenarian Lewis, who made his fortune through currency trading.

 Lewis, who also owns Premier League soccer club Tottenham Hotspur, aborted a 940 million pounds takeover offer in October and, under takeover rules, is prohibited from making another approach until April.